sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

     free deal.
   * Make sure to have your USAA ID when going to get your car if you rented online.
+* Baker and his friends found [SmartLease] (http://www.smartlease.co/) to be the best option for short term car lease in the San Francisco Bay Area.
+  * Their rates start with $390/mo not including insurance, and tax
+  * Minimum lease period is three months
+  * If you're under 25, you'll still receive the lowest rates (no underage fees)
+  * Cheaper Insurance: The cost of insuring a leased car is substantially less than the insurance rates charged by car rental companies.
+They will even help you find a great insurance deal
+  * Their cars are few years old but are in great condition and they are absolutely much more affordable than rental car companies
 * Tips when actually renting:
   * Insurance is usually peddled with the car rental at the counter (eg. liability, loss damage insurance, collision).
 If you have car